Music in Worship

 Our praise team provides the music for the 9:30 contemporary service.
 You might hear songs you know from current Christian radio as well as traditional hymn tunes with a modern twist.

-The Women’s Vocal Ensemble rehearses on Monday evenings at 5 pm.
+The Women’s Vocal Ensemble rehearses on Monday evenings at 4:45 pm.
 Chancel Choir Rehearsals are Thursday nights at 7 pm.
 If you are not able to sing for the entire fall and spring seasons, you may sing only in the Cantata choirs.
-Rehearsal for the 2016 Christmas Cantata begins at 6 pm on Thursday, October 20.
+The 2019 Lenten Cantata will be presented in worship on Sunday, March 24.
+Rehearsals will begin at 6 pm on Thursday, January 31.

-The Advanced Handbell Choir rehearses on Monday nights from 6 to 7:15 pm.
+The Advanced Handbell Choir rehearses on Monday nights from 5:45 to 7:00 pm.
 This group rings five octaves of Schulmerich handbells and is composed of experienced ringers.
 This choir usually plays in worship once a month, and we welcome new members as well as substitute ringers.
+If you are new to ringing but are interested in learning to play, contact Karen Shafer.

 If you are interested in any of the above musical opportunities, or if you can share your instrumental talents in worship from time, please contact Karen Shafer, Director of Music and Traditional Worship.

 If you play guitar, bass, or keyboards, or love to sing, you may have a place on the praise team!
-In order to schedule a brief audition or with any questions about contemporary worship, please contact Pastor Joe Wingard, Director of Contemporary Worship.
+In order to schedule a brief audition or with any questions about contemporary worship, please contact the church office.

 Music for Children and Youth